davidzhao1015/zhao1015-david.github.io/index.md

 </h2>
 ---
 <h3 id="identifier" class="heading3">
-Comparative genomics of Lactobacillus reuteri isolates from gut and sourdough ecosystems
+Comparative genomics of Lactobacillus reuteri isolates from gut and sourdough ecosystems<a name="subtopic8"></a>
 </h3>
 <br/>